When is Profumo Affair BBC drama The Trial of Christine Keeler on TV?

 Is there a trailer for The Trial of Christine Keeler?

-Sure – and it seems to be each bit as dramatic as you’d count on!
+Sure – and it seems to be each bit as dramatic as you’d anticipate!

 What’s The Trial of Christine Keeler about?